-- \$30,000 (\$35,000 for 2001), or - 25% of your compensation for your limitation year.
+- \$35,000, or - 25% of your compensation for your limitation year.

 Generally, your limitation year is the calendar year.
 However, you can elect to change your limitation year to any consecutive 12-month period.
-To do this, attach a statement to your individual income tax return for the year you make the change.
+To do this, attach a statement to your individual income tax return for the year you make butions made to all 403(b) accounts on your behalf by your employer.

-You can use Worksheet D in chapter 11 to figure your limit on annual additions under the general rule.
+You can use Worksheet D in chapter 13 to figure your limit on annual additions under the general rule.

 More than one 403(b) account.
-If you contribute to more than one 403(b) account you must combine the contributions made to all 403(b) accounts made on your behalf by your employer.
+If you contributed to more than one 403(b) account you must combine the contri-

 Participation in a qualified plan.
-If you participate in a 403(b) plan and a qualified plan, you must combine contributions made to your 403(b) account with contributions to a qualified plan and simplified employee pensions of all corporations, partnerships, and sole proprietorships in which you have more than 50% control.
+If you participated in a 403(b) plan and a qualified plan, you must combine contributions made to your 403(b) account with contributions to a qualified plan and simplified employee pensions of all corporations, partnerships, and sole proprietorships in which you have more than 50% control.